ka-sarthak/ka-sarthak/README.md

 - 👋 Hi, I’m Sarthak Kapoor, a final-year master's student in Simulation Sciences at RWTH.
+You can also find me here => https://ka-sarthak.github.io/
 - 👀 My interests lie in the confluence of machine learning, applied maths and physics.
 - 📫 Reach me at sarthak.kapoor@rwth-aachen.de